Oladipupo-Erinle/US-SUPERSTORE/README.md

 In terms of sales, November achieved the highest sales of $352,461, closely followed by December’s $325,294, whereas February saw the lowest performance recording a sales figure of $59,751.

 From April to July, sales remained consistent, but there was an improvement starting in August.
 However, there was a slight decline in sales during October.

+# Profit trend across various months

+•	Dropped the month column in the row field and the profit column in the values field

+•	Used a Pivot chart to clearly visualize the trend with a line chart.

+# Insight derived

+Profit trends across different months indicate that December recorded the highest profit of $43,369, while January marked the lowest profit at $9,134.
+April and July experienced a decline in profits, whereas August showed signs of recovery.

 ![ ](TPM.png)